/ tool-comparisons / Hetzner vs Coolify for Solo Developers

 Hetzner Overview

 Hetzner is a European cloud provider known for offering absurd value.
-Their cheapest VPS gives you 2 vCPUs, 4GB RAM, and 40GB SSD for EUR 3.79/month.
+Their entry-level x86 VPS, the CX23, gives you 2 vCPUs, 4GB RAM, 40GB SSD, and 20TB of monthly traffic for EUR 3.99/month (it nudged up from EUR 2.99 in the April 2026 price adjustment, and still undercuts everyone).
+The ARM CAX11 has the same specs at EUR 4.49/month.
 Try getting that anywhere else.
 You won't.
-Dedicated servers start around EUR 39/month with real hardware that would cost you hundreds at AWS or GCP.
+Dedicated servers add real bare metal that would cost you several times as much at AWS or GCP for comparable hardware.

 I run production workloads on Hetzner and the reliability has been solid.
 Uptime consistently above 99.9%, fast network, and German engineering applied to data centers.
 The catch is that Hetzner gives you a server and nothing else.
 No managed databases, no deployment pipelines, no app platform.
 You SSH in, you install things, you configure everything manually.
 If your Nginx config breaks at 2 AM, that's your problem.